 MFAs are absolutely vital in performing arts.

 Um....
 You're right.
-Performing arts are very different than creative writing.
-You look through a playbill at a professional theater and the question won't be IF someone has an MFA, but where it's from.
+Performing arts are very different from creative writing.
+You look through a playbill at a professional theater and the question won't be IF someone has an MFA in music or dance, but rather where it's from.
 However, those programs offer years of intense practice and training that hone voice and dance skills (and have a horrific hazing and attrition rate) which Creative Writing MFAs, outside of the most prestigious programs, notoriously lack.

 Hey, I met agents in my program.

-You're right–well no you're not.
+You're right–well, no, you're not.
 You're actually dead wrong.
 But the first half of what you said is right.
 The current average is closer to $30,000 actually (costhelper.com), and that is JUST textbooks and tuition.
 The price goes up if you have to take time off of work or fold things like rent and food.
+So unless you have a very hospitable friend or family member an easy walk from campus, increase that.
 I was lowballing it when I wrote that article.
 Thanks for the push to verify my numbers.

-Understand that this article is now pushing three years old, and it was hardly the first piece of criticism to land about MFA programs at the time it was written.
+Understand that the article you're replying to is now pushing three-years old, and it was hardly the first piece of criticism to land about MFA programs at the time it was written.
 MFA programs have absolutely TANKED in the last decade partially because the extended recession means that fewer people can afford to run off and blow thirty grand, but partially because those writers who go through them and publish have said that they did almost nothing to help in the process of being a published author.

 Not every MFA is going to have the same limited voices.

 This is a bigger problem than you seem to think.
-It is a mark of extraordinary financial privilege to be able to spend 30,000+ on an education that almost prides itself on a lack of a marketable skill.
+Even academia itself has noticed this issue.
+It is a mark of extraordinary financial privilege to be able to spend $30,000+ on an education that almost prides itself on a lack of a marketable skill (or of other kinds of privilege to be able to write at the level that can make you competitive for a full ride program before you even start the MFA).
 The overwhelming majority of MFA populations are upper middle class and white, and even when the students aren't, they are being shepherded by instructors who are.
+And even when they're not, they've been trained on pedagogy that is based on that.

 Don't believe me?
 Most programs put their faculty profiles online these days and you can check out MFA program's instructors.
 Like this one here.
 Notice anything?